hypi-universe/docs-legacy/content/reference/01-graphql/03-mutation.md

 ## Introduction

-As a complete platform we focus on the full cycle of data fetching, but a ways to modify  each app's release data.
-Similar to queries, mutations field returns an object type, you can ask for any nested fields.
-Which, are useful for fetching the new state of an object after an update.
+As a complete platform we focus not just on querying but creating and updating your app's data.
+Similar to queries, mutations must also have data/fields selected.
+You can ask for any nested fields.
+This is useful for fetching the new state of an object after an update.

 ## Form a mutation

 You must specify three things when defining a mutation:

-**1.** `Name of the mutation`, traditionally name after the type of modification you want to perform.
+**1.** `Name of the mutation`, typically named after the type of modification you want to perform e.g. `CreateItem`...but it can be anything you want.

-**2.** The `Input object`.
-This should be pass as an argument to the mutation name as the data you want ot send to the server, composed of `input fields`.
+**2.** The `Input variable`.
+This should be passed as an argument to the mutation name as the data you want to send to the server.

-**3.** `Payload object`, The data you want to return from the server, composed of return fields.
-Pass it as the body of the mutation name.
+**3.** `Payload object`, The data you want to send to the server.

 <div className={"code-container"}>